 The outdoor coffee table base is very easy to make and is a true beginner project that anyone can take on.
 Plus the whole thing only takes three 2×4’s so it doesn’t cost much.
 The base was the easy part, but wow did I learn a lot working with the concrete.
 Make sure you watch the YouTube video below where I give you my lessons learned from working with concrete for the first time.
 RIDGID is sponsoring this project and their cordless tools made parts of this process much easier like breaking down the sheet goods in my driveway.

-- Build the outdoor coffee table base
+- Build the coffee table base

-- Make the concrete table top
+- Make concrete table top

 - Assemble the concrete top coffee table